Let’s say you have £10,000. There’s no rule that says you have to invest it.

 - At the least, we need to invest to offset the rate of inflation.

-This is the first in an occasional series on investing for beginners.
+This updated post is from our occasional series on investing for beginners.
 Subscribe to get our articles emailed to you (we publish three times a week) and you’ll never miss a lesson!
 And why not tell a friend to help them get started?